teambit/bit/docs/drivers.md

 ### JavaScript Virtual Library

 All your project dependencies for your project are located in the `node_modules` directory.
-So if you are using NodeJS, you can `require` any of these dependencies.
-Also, any bundleing process uses the same method to pack them alongside your code, to run later on a web-browser.
+If you're using NodeJS, all the external dependencies for your project are located in the node_modules directory.
+To run this code in a web browser, you can use Webpack/browserify, which are module bundlers.

-To support the same method of require and bundeling, Bit-javascript creates a virtual module called `bit` within the `node_modules` directory, by generating a directory tree containing links back to the `components` directory.
+In order to support NodeJS + bundlers for web, Bit-javascript creates a virtual module called bit within the node_modules directory.
+This is done by generating a directory tree that contains links to the components directory.
 This way all components are requireable by NodeJS, and have auto-complete, distructuring and all other features you are used to.

 It's important to note that the APIs that will be published to the virtual directory are only the ones listed in your project's bit.json file.
 So if any of your components has internal dependency (which is in the components directory), you will not have access to it via `require`.